Chalapathidevops/kubernetes/CKA/17-troubleShooting.md

 ## CKA Exam Question - 13%
-In three node cluster worker-1 is "NotReady" state, make sure all the nodes should be Ready state
+In three node cluster worker-1 is "NotReady" state, make sure all the nodes should be Ready state.

-**Ans**
+**(OR)**

+A kubernetes worker node, named wk8s-node-0 is in state NotReady.
+Investigate why this is the case, and perform any appropriate steps to bring the node to a Ready state, ensuring that any changes are made permanent.

+**Ans:**

 **Check and Identify NotReady nodes**